About Spark SQL

 USING() clause

-Use the USING() clause to use column names to specify the join criteria.
+The USING() clause can be applied on column names to specify the join criteria.
 Contents of the USING() clause must be wrapped in parentheses.

 For example: